CarbonLDP/carbonldp-js-sdk/doc/README.md

 static getResources( objects:Object[] ):Carbon.RDF.RDFNode.Class
 ```

-Returns all the resources from a array of documents or resources.
+Returns all the resources that not are RDF Documents from the array of RDF like objects provided.
-Throw an `Carbon.Errors.IllegalArgumentError` if the objects are not RDF like

 *Parameters*